Phone: (202) 296-5505 Email: info@winvale.com

 With the MPT and SAT, Government Purchase Card funds are better managed as purchasing from pre-existing contract vehicles vs. open market (or commercially available business) typically provides better rates.

 Contractors, whether small or large businesses, have increased opportunity to grow in revenue and broaden their customer base.
 The MPT and SAT lead to increase in award opportunities, lowered administrative costs, and less bidding and proposal writing efforts.
+It also fosters fair competition for small businesses for purchases between and above the SAT.

 Do You Have Questions About the MPT or SAT and How They Affect Your GSA Schedule?